Xarso/geometry-distance/README.md

 Please note that while this program can handle points, lines, and planes, it is optimized for three-dimensional objects.
 The accuracy of calculations involving lines and planes may decrease in dimensions other than three.

+## Usage
+To specify what you want to calculate, use the following arguments:
+- `-pt` for points
+- `-l` for lines
+- `-pl` for planes

+These arguments do not require a value following them.
+They simply indicate to the program what type of calculation you wish to perform.

 ## Dependencies
 This program requires the following Python libraries:
 - `sympy`: A Python library for symbolic mathematics.